-When hardwoods, for example, are burned in an outdoor grill, they produce smoke which consistenly envelopes meat, as well as other foods on the grill (including cheeses etc.), enhancing flavour and aroma.
+When hardwoods, for example, are burned in an outdoor grill, they produce smoke which consistently envelopes meat, as well as other foods on the grill (including cheeses etc.), enhancing flavour and aroma.

 There are three main polymer compounds found in wood: cellulose, hemicelloloses and lignin.
 Each of these when they burn are responsible for liberating acids, alcohols, phenols and tars and more.

-The chemical composition of these will vary between tree species and even within species, depending on micronutrient avilability and exposure to the tree.
+The chemical composition of these will vary between tree species and even within species, depending on micro-nutrient availability and exposure to the tree.